MohamedGhoneam588/Embedded_System_Online_Diploma/Unit_2_C_Programming/Lecture_3_C_Basic/C_Basic_Assignment/Assignment_1/README.md

 # Here is the Assignment(1) for lecture 3 it has 7 exercises

+**Note:** I will use specific name for any Ex in next lectures Ex1_2_3_Cbasic (1 is Ex number , 2 is assignment number , 3 is Lecture number ,Cbasic is topic name or short name)

 ## 1.Solving EX1: